-#1) Alcohol, like narcotics, depresses the Central Nervous System (CNS).
-Think of your CNS as sort of like your electrical panel in your home, which controls all the electricity going into and through your house.
-Knock that out...and you are powerless.
-Your CNS controls things that you have really gotten used to over the years, like breathing, thinking, and the pumping of your heart.
-Now...you don't want these to stop.
-So how much additional CNS depression is safe?
+- Alcohol, like narcotics, suppresses the central nervous system (CNS).
+Think of your CNS as sort of like the electrical panel in your home that controls all the electricity going through your house.
+Knock that out, and you are powerless.
+Your CNS controls basic actions that you have really gotten used to over the years, like breathing, thinking, and the pumping of your heart.
+Now, you don't want these to stop, so how much additional CNS depression is safe?
 There is simply no practical way to answer that question.
-Will 1 sip kill you?
+Will one sip kill you?
 Probably not.
 In the case of a chronic medication like Oxycontin, your body may develop enough tolerance to allow for an occasional drink.
-But you should be aware of these risks.
+But you should be aware of the risks.

-#2) Acetaminophen and Alcohol may not be a good combination for your liver.
-Notice I said "may not be."
-I am fully aware that the medical evidence seems to suggest that 1 or 2 drinks does not likely pose a threat to the liver of an otherwise healthy, non-alcoholic, individual who takes acetaminophen.
+- Acetaminophen and alcohol may not be a good combination for your liver.
+Notice I said, "may not be."
+I am fully aware that the medical evidence seems to suggest that one or two drinks will not likely pose a threat to the liver of an otherwise healthy, non-alcoholic individual who takes acetaminophen.
 Fine.
-If it were me, and I could, I would skip the Vicodin or Percocet if i intended to have a drink.
-I'm not laying down a law...just giving my advice.
+If it were me, and if I could, I would skip the Vicodin or Percocet if I intended to have a drink.
+I'm not laying down a law—just giving my advice.

-#3) Driving.
+- Driving.
 Don't do it.
-If you chose to have a drink, and you also are taking Oxycontin, Vicodin or Percocet...don't drive.
+If you chose to have a drink, and you also are taking Oxycontin, Vicodin or Percocet, don't drive.
 Please.
 There is no way to know for sure you can safely operate a vehicle.
 Your life and the lives of others are at risk.

-COST CONCERNS: Some strengths of Oxycontin are available generically, but not all.
+Some strengths of Oxycontin are available over-the-counter, but not all.
 Generics of Percocet and Vicodin are available, but they may not be strong enough to manage your pain.
-One alternative, if cost is a problem, is to ask your doctor about OxyIR which is an "immediate release" formulation of oxycodone.
-You will need to take more pills, and need to take them more often, but the cost is substantially less.
-You might also talk to your doctor about switching to something different altogether, like a long-acting morphine product (e.g. MS Contin).
+One alternative, if cost is a problem, is to ask your doctor about OxyIR, which is an "immediate-release" formulation of oxycodone.
+You will need to take more pills and take them more often, but the cost is substantially less.
+You might also ask your doctor about switching to something different altogether, like a long-acting morphine product (e.g. MS Contin).

-ADDICTION: Addiction to pain killers is not uncommon.
-In an ABC new report several years ago, Fred Berger, Medical Director of a Drug Rehab Center in CA was quoted as saying "What makes opioids—the class of common pain drugs like Oxycontin and Vicodin—effective pain relievers is also what makes them so highly addictive..."
+Addiction to painkillers is not uncommon.
+In an ABC news report several years ago, Fred Berger, medical director of a drug rehab center in California, was quoted saying.
+"What makes opioids—the class of common pain drugs like Oxycontin and Vicodin—effective pain relievers is also what makes them so highly addictive..."